GoogleChrome/web.dev/src/site/content/en/blog/reporting-api/index.md

 {% Aside %} When you're debugging locally, you can turn off this delay for convenience.
 See [how](#save-time). {% endAside %}

-### What reports are sent?
+### What gets reported?

-If you've set up `Reporting-Endpoints` and a few policies on your page:

-- Reports that are generated due to violations or deprecations happening on your page **will** be sent to the endpoint(s) you've configured.
+- Reports that are generated due to violations or deprecations happening **on your page** will be sent to the endpoint(s) you've configured.
 This includes violations committed by third-party scripts running on your page.
-- Violations or deprecations that happened in a cross-origin iframe embedded in your page will **not** be reported to your endpoint(s) (at least not by default).
+- Violations or deprecations that happened **in a cross-origin iframe embedded in your page** will **not** be reported to your endpoint(s) (at least not by default).
 An iframe could set up its own reporting and even report to your site's⏤that is, the first-party's⏤reporting service; but that's up to the framed site.